American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 Can I Still Deduct Moving Expenses on My Federal Tax Return?

-What If You Do Still Qualify for a Moving Tax Deduction?
+What If You Do Still Qualify for a Federal Moving Tax Deduction?

 If you do still qualify for a federal moving expense deduction, here are some key things to know:

-• What’s deductible: Only costs specifically related to your move are tax deductible, including packing, shipping, travel, interim lodging, storage unit, rental truck, supplies, and parking costs; but not meals you ate on the way, for example, or the costs of shopping for a new home.
+• What’s deductible: Only costs specifically related to your move are tax deductible, including packing, shipping, travel, interim lodging, storage unit, rental truck, supplies, and parking costs — but not meals you ate on the way, for example, or the costs of shopping for a new home.5

-• Not if reimbursed: You can’t deduct expenses if your employer reimbursed them.
+• Not if reimbursed: You can’t deduct expenses if the government reimbursed them or paid them directly.5

 Moving Expense Tax Deduction